survivejs/webpack-book/manuscript/techniques/04_testing.md

 Install Jest first:

 ```
-npm install jest --save-dev
+npm add jest --save-dev
 ```

-Jest captures tests through *package.json* [configuration](https://facebook.github.io/jest/docs/en/configuration.html).
-It detects tests within a *__tests__* directory it also happens to capture the naming pattern the project is using by default:
+Jest captures tests through _package.json_ [configuration](https://facebook.github.io/jest/docs/en/configuration.html).
+It detects tests within a _**tests**_ directory it also happens to capture the naming pattern the project is using by default:

 **package.json**